Department of Marine Sciences

-Courses and facilities at other coastal laboratories are also available to UNC–Chapel Hill marine sciences students through cooperative agreements.
-Courses at North Carolina State University and at Duke University may be taken for credit through an inter-institutional program.
+Courses and facilities at other coastal laboratories are also available to UNCChapel Hill Marine Sciences students through cooperative agreements.
+Courses at North Carolina State University, UNC-Charlotte, UNC-Greensboro, North Carolina Central University and Duke University may be taken for credit through an inter-institutional registration program.

-Each graduate student in the Department of Marine Sciences must gain a broad background in the marine sciences as well as an in-depth understanding of his or her own subdiscipline (e.g., chemical oceanography).
-This is accomplished by taking the four core courses, Marine Geology, Biological Oceanography, Chemical Oceanography, and Physical Oceanography (MASC 503, 504, 505, and 506, respectively), and advanced courses determined by each student's advisory committee, as well as by participating in research that ultimately results in an M.S. thesis or a Ph.D. dissertation.
-By the end of the 24-month period that begins when the student first enrolls in the department, the student is expected to have completed the four core courses, How to Give a Seminar (MASC 705), Interdisciplinary Seminar (MASC 706), and to have taken a written comprehensive exam (M.S. students) in his or her subdiscipline.
-Further information on degree requirements may be found at www.marine.unc.edu, and are described below.
+Each graduate student in the Department of Marine Sciences must gain a broad background in the marine sciences as well as an in-depth understanding of his or her own sub-discipline (e.g., chemical oceanography).
+This is accomplished by taking the four core courses (Marine Geology, Biological Oceanography, Chemical Oceanography and Physical Oceanography MASC 503, 504, 505 and 506, respectively) and advanced courses determined by each student's advisory committee, and by participating in research that ultimately results in an M.S. thesis or a Ph.D. dissertation.
+By the end of the 24-month period that begins when a student first enrolls in the department, the student is expected to have completed the four core courses, How to Give a Seminar (MASC 705) and Student Interdisciplinary Seminar (MASC 706), and to have taken a written comprehensive exam (M.S. students) in his or her sub-discipline.
+Further information on degree requirements may be found at www.marine.unc.edu and are also described below.

 Requirements for Admission